whoatemycookie/gene-expression-qtl/_episodes/02-review-eqtl-study.md

 teaching: 15
 exercises: 15
 questions:
-- "How I can learn more from a eQTL study?"
+- "How I can learn more from an example eQTL study?"
+- "What is the hypothesis of an example eQTL study?"
 objectives:
-- .
+- Describe an example eQTL study in Diversity Outbred mice.
+- State the hypothesis from an example eQTL study in Diversity Outbred mice.
 keypoints:
 - "."
 - "."